whosyourfarmer/machine_learning/README.md

 # machine_learning
-This is machine learning project.
+This is a machine learning project.